ninashrestha/stockExchange/README.md

 If no stock_excahneg  is given then return the value of stock from AMEX (default) stock exchange with not found error message.

+Used :
+"github.com/gorilla/mux"- Reading the query parameter, Used the mux router.
+To get this package, use the following command: go get "github.com/gorilla/mux"